chris1111/Beta-Access-Software-Utility/README.md

 - [x] Gatekeeper ans SIP security must be disable before using this app.
 - Program to enroll in the Beta Software program from Apple.
+- No longer works after macOS Ventura 13.3 `(During the 13.4 beta cycle it was announced seedutil is deprecated)`

 You will have the following choices: ⬇︎